bryht/dian/README.md

 ## This is a Dictionary application
 - It can search words, of course.
 - It can export words, Memrise App | txt | pdf test.
-- Using React & TypeScript Electron Bootstrap Electron-Builder ...
+- Using React & TypeScript Electron Bulma Electron-Builder ...
 - [How to use](how-to-use.md)

   [![Github Releases](https://img.shields.io/github/downloads/bryht/Dict/total.svg?style=plastic)](https://github.com/bryht/Dict/releases/latest)